OctopusDeploy/docs/docs/operations-runbooks/runbook-examples/routine/updating-linux.md

 description: With Octopus Deploy you can update and patch Linux machines with a runbook as part of a routine operations task.
 position: 50
 ---
 Like all other operating systems, Linux needs updates and patches to keep it up-to-date and secure.
 With Runbooks, you could automate the process of performing routine maintenance such as installing updates.
-Going one step further, you could also schedule this activity using a scheduled runbook trigger.
+Going one step further, you could also schedule this activity using a [scheduled runbook trigger](/docs/operations-runbooks/scheduled-runbook-trigger/index.md).

 ## Create the runbook

-To create a runbook to perform updates on an Ubuntu machine:
+To create a runbook to perform updates on your Linux machines:

 1. From your project's overview page, navigate to {{Operations, Runbooks}}, and click **ADD RUNBOOK**.
 1. Give the runbook a Name and click **SAVE**.